 Metadata Is Absent by Design

-Since screenshot PDFs contain no original metadata, fraud detection tools that normally flag anomalies mismatched creation dates, unrecognised editor software, structural markers from unfamiliar applications have nothing to analyse.
+Since screenshot PDFs contain no original metadata, fraud detection tools that normally flag anomalies, mismatched creation dates, unrecognised editor software, and structural markers from unfamiliar applications have nothing to analyse.
 The absence of data is, in this case, the problem itself.

 Visual Review Is the Wrong Defence